MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/set-up-enterprise-mode-portal.md

 Before you can begin using the Enterprise Mode Site List Portal, you must set up your environment.

-## Step 1 - Copying the deployment folder to the web server
+## Step 1 - Copy the deployment folder to the web server
 You must download the deployment folder (**EMIEWebPortal/**), which includes all of the source code for the website, from the [Enterprise Mode Site List Portal](https://github.com/MicrosoftEdge/enterprise-mode-site-list-portal) site to your web server.

 **To download the source code**